John Phillips , BSc, MA, MD, FRCSC

 Alternate Contact: Barbara Sokolowski

-Within his current role Dr. Phillips also oversees the multidisciplinary Vascular Malformation Clinic.
+Within his current role, Dr. Phillips also oversees the surgical side of the multidisciplinary Vascular Malformation Clinic.
 This clinic has seen a rapid growth over the past few years and has developed a national referral base.

-Over the years Dr. Phillips has been actively involved in the teaching and development of craniomaxilofacial courses on a national and international level.
-He has presented more than 75 papers at international meetings and published 34 peer-reviewed articles and 17 book chapters.
+Over the years, Dr. Phillips has been actively involved in the teaching and development of craniomaxillofacial courses on a national and international level.
+He has presented more than 75 papers at international meetings and published 59 peer-reviewed article and 19 book chapters.

 Alshail E, Rutka JT, Drake JM, Hoffman HJ, Humphreys R, Phillips JH et al: Utility of Frameless Sterotaxy in the Resection of Skull Base and Basal Cerebral Lesions in Children.
 Skull Base Surgery 1998: 8 No.1: pp